mciepielewski/garmin-running-importer/README.md

 **`HTTP 403 Forbidden`**
 Your session has expired.
 Refresh connect.garmin.com, log in again, and re-run the script.

+**Firefox: `_cfuid cookie has been rejected`**
+Firefox blocks Cloudflare tracking cookies by default, which Garmin Connect needs.
+Either click the shield icon in the address bar and disable Enhanced Tracking Protection for connect.garmin.com, or use Chrome/Edge instead — the script works reliably in both.

 **`HTTP 429 Too Many Requests`**
 Garmin rate-limited your session.
 Wait 15–30 minutes and try again.
 This usually happens after repeated failed login attempts from external tools (not from this script).